 The Graduate Certificate in Investment Management provides students with the knowledge and skills necessary to manage a balanced (fixed income and equity) investment fund.
-Those completing the certificate will gain a substantial competitive edge in pursuing a career as a financial analyst or investment advisor, and will have an outstanding foundation to become an investment portfolio manager, chief investment officer, or independent financier.
+Those completing the certificate will gain a substantial competitive edge in pursuing a career as an analyst or an investment advisor, later as an investment portfolio manager, and possibly as a chief investment officer.

 The curriculum features a broad spectrum of investment-related subjects, with an emphasis on intensive research and applied training in complex financial tools and techniques.
 The program also includes a professional internship.
-Central to the curriculum is the David O. Nicholas Applied Finance Lab, which is equipped with state-of-the-art professional databases, streaming financial news and financial software, replicating the technology and real-time market data, analysis, and news available to professional traders in investment firms.
+Central to the curriculum is the David O. Nicholas Applied Finance Lab, which is equipped with state-of-the-art professional databases and financial software, replicating the technology and market data, analysis, and research available to professional investors in investment firms.

 - Students wishing to obtain this certificate must declare their intention by applying to the program office or director.